-In order to help guide the quantitative and qualitative development of NMIRFs, in April 2019 a first-ever regional workshop for dialogue, good practice exchange, and cooperation on NMRIFs took place in the Pacific, hosted by the Government of Fiji, and co-convened by the Regional Rights Resource Team of the Pacific Community and the Universal Rights Group, through the UK-funded Pacific Commonwealth Equality Project and with programme support from the Governments of Australia and Sweden.
-In late 2019, an 'outcome document' from the meeting is expected to be adopted, distilling emerging best practices with national human rights and SDG implementation, and the establishment/development of NMIRFs.
+In order to help guide the quantitative and qualitative promotion and protection of human rights and development of NMIRFs, in April 2019 a first-ever the realisation of the SDGs. regional workshop for dialogue, good practice exchange, and cooperation on NMRIFs took place With the resolution, UN member States decided to in the Pacific, hosted by the Government of Fiji, and organise five regional consultations, covering all co-convened by the Regional Rights Resource Team States, to exchange experiences and good practices of the Pacific Community and the Universal Rights with the implementation of international human Group, through the UK-funded Pacific Commonwealth rights obligations and commitments, including as a Equality Project and with programme support from the contribution to the 2030 Agenda.
+These consultations Governments of Australia and Sweden.
+In late 2019, will build on the April 2019 regional workshop in Fiji. an 'outcome document' from the meeting is expected to be adopted, distilling emerging best practices with national human rights and SDG implementation, and the establishment/development of NMIRFs.